 Lead the school's development and implementation of curriculum across the elementary and middle school

-The Association provides support for IB World Schools in Italy through various means, including sharing best practices and providing professional development opportunities.
-I have participated with the organization since September 2013 and have recently become a member of the Board.
-I have initiated a coordinators' study group, helped develop collaborative experiences among the schools, and lead the development of a research skills continuum for IB-PYP and MYP in Italy.
-We are currently developing a thinking skills continuum, shared professional development across our schools, and analyzing and improving our assessment practices.
+The Association provides support for IB World Schools in Italy through various means such as sharing effective teaching and learning practices and providing professional development opportunities.
+I have participated with the organization since September 2013 and am a member of the Board as the PYP Representative.
+As facilitator of the coordinators' study group, I develop professional learning opportunities among the schools, including two IBO Cluster Workshops for teachers in Italy and numerous school visits.
+I lead the development of Approaches to Learning continua for IB-PYP and MYP teachers.

 Coach an online course, Making Learning Visible, on group learning and documentation strategies for improving teaching and learning.